istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 For example, setting a `PeerAuthentication` policy with mTLS mode set to `STRICT`, in the ambient namespace will cause traffic from outside the mesh to be denied.

-### Pods inside the mesh in sidecar mode
+### Pods inside the mesh using sidecar mode

-Istio supports East-West interoperability between a pod using a sidecar proxy and an ambient pod within the same mesh.
+Istio supports East-West interoperability between a pod using a sidecar and a pod using ambient mode, within the same mesh.
 The sidecar proxy knows to use the HBONE protocol since the destination has been discovered to be an HBONE destination.

 {{< tip >}}
 For sidecar proxies to use the HBONE/mTLS signaling option when communicating with ambient destinations, they need to be configured with `ISTIO_META_ENABLE_HBONE` set to `true` in the proxy metadata.
 This is the default in `MeshConfig` when using the `ambient` profile, hence you do not have to do anything else when using this profile.